This page was generated from notebooks/shape-measures.ipynb. Interactive online version: Binder badge

 The next class of shape measures are usually taken to be ideal shape measures of compactness.
 This means that they construct the relationship between one (or more) aspects of the polygon (such as its perimeter or area) and compares this to an analogous value for an “ideal” shape.

-Ideal shapes come in a few flavors. - “relative ideal shapes” are shapes whose properties are fixed relative to the original shape.
-For example, the isoperimetric_quotient, compares the area of a polygon to the area of the circle w/ the same perimeter as the original polygon.
-Mathematically, these measures generally are constructed so that they vary between zero and one, and are one when the shape is the same as its relative ideal shape.
+• “relative ideal shapes” are shapes whose properties are fixed relative to the original shape.
+For example, the isoperimetric_quotient, compares the area of a polygon to the area of the circle wit the same perimeter as the original polygon.
+Mathematically, these measures generally are constructed so that they vary between zero and one, and equal \(1\) when the shape is the same as its relative ideal shape.
 Measures in this family include the isoperimetric_quotient and isoareal_quotient, as well as our implementation of the fractal_dimension, as will be discussed later.

-- “absolute ideal shapes” are shapes that have some fixed, known relationship to the original shape and serve as a “bound” on that shape in some manner.
+• “absolute ideal shapes” are shapes that have some fixed, known relationship to the original shape and serve as a “bound” on that shape in some manner.
 For example, the convex_hull_ratio compares the area of a polygon to the area of its convex hull.
-Since a convex hull is guaranteeed to be at least as large as the original shape, this measure also is between zero and one, with one meaning that a polygon is its own convex hull.
+Since a convex hull is guaranteeed to be at least as large as the original shape, this measure also is between zero and one, with \(1\) meaning that a polygon is its own convex hull.
 Measures in this family include the boundary_amplitude, the convex_hull_ratio, the radii_ratio, the diameter_ratio, and the minimum_bounding_circle_ratio.

 Absolute Ideal Shape Measures

 The boundary_amplitude and convex_hull_ratio are two simple and very-related measures of shape regularity.
 The boundary amplitude is the perimeter of the convex hull divided by the perimeter of the original shape.
-This varies between zero and one, where one indicates the case where the polygon is its own convex hull.
+This varies between zero and one, where \(1\) indicates the case where the polygon is its own convex hull.
 This is because the convex hull will always have at most the perimeter of the original shape; it will be shorter than the original shape when the shape has many concave parts that cut back into the shape.

 [9]: